Comparing Index Types of SQL Server and Teradata: Clustered vs Row Partitioning, Non-clustered vs NUSI, USI, Join Index, and More

 This article compares the index types in SQL Server and Teradata.
-It can benefit those transitioning between the two platforms to understand their distinctions and overlaps, despite their disparate architectures.
+It can benefit those transitioning between the two platforms to understand their distinctions and overlaps, despite their different architectures.

 Clustered Index vs Teradata Row Partitioning